pipefunc/pipefunc/docs/source/concepts/caching.md

 - When using `pipeline.map` with `parallel=True`, the cache itself will be serialized, so one must use a cache that supports shared memory, such as `~pipefunc.cache.LRUCache` with `shared=True` or a disk cache like `~pipefunc.cache.DiskCache`.
 - The `pipefunc.cache.to_hashable` function is used to attempt to ensure that input values are hashable, which is a requirement for storing results in a cache.
 - This function works for many common types but is not guaranteed to work for all types.
-- If `~pipefunc.cache.to_hashable` cannot make a value hashable, it falls back to using the `str` representation of the value.
-- Caution ⛔️: Using `str` representations can lead to unexpected behavior if they are not unique for different function calls!

 By understanding and utilizing `pipefunc`'s caching mechanisms effectively, you can significantly improve the performance of your pipelines, especially when dealing with computationally expensive functions or large datasets.